DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 Using the power and flexibility of React, we can create a React component to power this functionality.

+> Note: `react-helmet` is enabled, by default, in gatsby-starter-default and gatsby-starter-blog
+>
+> If you're not using those: [follow this guide for installation instructions][gatsby-plugin-react-helmet]

 ```jsx:title=src/components/seo.js
 import React from "react";
 // highlight-start